 Each staircase is looked after by a ‘scout’, usually a part-time member of the Housekeeping staff, who will help to keep your room clean.
 It is important to allow your scout access to your room several times a week in order that a good standard of cleanliness can be maintained.
-Requests or suggestions about rooms and their contents should first be made to the Head Housekeeper, who is responsible for informing the Domestic Bursar.
-In the event of delay, you should approach the Domestic Bursar directly.
+Requests or suggestions about rooms and their contents should first be made to the Head of Housekeeping, who is responsible for informing the Deputy Domestic Bursar.
+In the event of delay, you should approach the Deputy Domestic Bursar directly.
 Level of service: your scout will clean your room once a week and communal toilets and bathrooms daily Monday - Friday.
 Students are expected to leave the communal toilets and baths/showers clean and free of rubbish for the next user.
 There is a cleaning schedule in place for deep cleans over the summer vacation.

 Regular inspections of rooms and communal areas will take place to ensure standards of cleanliness are being maintained.
 At least 24 hours’ notice will be given of room inspections.